nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 #### Transcriptomics

--   RNAseq & transcriptomics (Wang, Gerstein, and Snyder 2009)

 Transcriptomics is the study of the complete set of RNA transcripts in a given sample.
 Various aims of transcriptomic studies include cataloging all species of transcripts (mRNA, non-coding RNAs, smRNAs), determining gene structure, studying splicing patterns, identifying post-transcriptional modifications, or investigating changes in expression patterns (Wang, Gerstein, and Snyder 2009).
 Most RNA sequencing (RNA-seq) methods utilize short-read sequencing technologies to sequence a library of cDNA fragments generated from an isolation of RNA molecules.
 In order to characterize transcripts, these short reads sequences mush be assembled into contiguous sequences (contigs).
-In order to assemble a transcriptome, reads may either be aligned to a known reference genome or transcriptome sequence, or assembled *de novo*. *De novo* transcriptome assembly algorithms build contigs from RNA-seq data without the use of a reference genome.
+In order to assemble a transcriptome, reads may either be aligned to a known reference genome or transcriptome sequence, or assembled *de novo*.

+#### De novo Transcriptome assembly

+*De novo* transcriptome assembly algorithms build contigs from RNA-seq data without the use of a reference genome.
 These assemblies, however, can be highly variable.
-There are many different algorithms available and a variety of parameters that can be specified for each method resulting in the ability to generate multiple assemblies from a single set of reads.
+There are many different algorithms available and a variety of parameters that can be specified for each method, resulting in the ability to generate multiple assemblies from a single set of reads (Smith-Unna et al. 2015).
 As such, it is necessary to be able to evaluate the quality and accuracy of a transcriptome assembly.
-Two basic methods exist for evaluating transcriptomes.
-Reference based methods compare the assembly to known genome or transcriptome sequences, while read based methods map the RNA-seq reads back to the assembly.

-#### De novo Transcriptome assembly

 -   Variation in assemblies - same read data can generate very different assemblies (Smith-Unna et al. 2015)
     -   within assembly method: many parameters & heuristics (to accommodate variation in library construction, coverage depth, organisms)